LDSSA/ds-prep-course-2021/README.md

 Aborting
 ```

-_git_ is telling us that changes were made by you to the files on the `~/projects/ds-prep-course-2021` folder, and is not pulling the changes made by the instructors because they would override the changes that you made there.
+what _git_ is telling you is that changes were made by you to the files on the `~/projects/ds-prep-course-2021` folder, and is not pulling the changes made by the instructors because they would override the changes that you made there.

 To fix this do the following:

-1. make sure that any change you made to the files on `~/projects/ds-prep-course-2021`  (that you want to not lose) is saved in your `~/projects/ds-prep-workspace` repository (see https://github.com/LDSSA/ds-prep-course-2021#updates-to-learning-units for how to do this), and if you don't want to keep the changes you made to these files, just continue on to the next step
+1. Make sure that any change you made to the files on `~/projects/ds-prep-course-2021`  (that you don't want to lose) is saved in your `~/projects/ds-prep-workspace` repository (refer to [Updates to Learning Units](#3-updates-to-learning-units) on how to do this), and if you don't want to keep the changes you made to these files, just continue on to the next step;
-2. go to the `~/projects/ds-prep-course-2021` folder and run:
+2. Go to the `~/projects/ds-prep-course-2021` folder and run:
     ```
     cd ~/projects/ds-prep-course-2021
     git stash
     ```

-3. now you can pull from the `ds-prep-course-2021` repository:
+3. Now you can pull from the `ds-prep-course-2021` repository:
     ```
     git pull
     ```

-### ___4. When I try to open `jupyter notebook`, I get the error___
+### ___4. When I try to open `jupyter notebook`, I get an error___

+If you get this error when trying to open a notebook:
 ```
 migs-MBP% jupyter notebook
 zsh: command not found: jupyter
 ```

-Before opening `jupyter notebook` activate your virtual environment:
+make sure to activate your virtual environment **before** opening `jupyter notebook`:

 ```
 source ~/.virtualenvs/prep-venv/bin/activate